wking-io/kentcdodds.com/CONTRIBUTING.md

 ## Caching

-Because the mdx files are built on-demand and that can take some time, we heavily cache them via redis (which is configured in the `docker-compose.yml` file).
+Because the mdx files are built on-demand and that can take some time, we heavily cache them in sqlite.
 This means that if you need to work on content, you'll need a way to clear the cache.
 Luckily, when running the dev script, we have a file watcher that auto-updates the cache as you save the file.
 It should happen so fast you don't even notice what's going on, but I thought I'd mention it here just so you know if it doesn't work.

 ## Running automated tests